MicrosoftDocs/dynamics-365-unified-operations-public/financials/accounts-payable/accounts-payable-new.md

 Looking for additional information about Microsoft Dynamics 365 for Finance and Operations, Enterprise edition?

 Check out the new, short how-to videos that are now available on the [Microsoft Dynamics 365 YouTube Channel](https://www.youtube.com/channel/UCJGCg4rB3QSs8y_1FquelBQ).

 The videos are arranged in a logical order, to guide you from simple to complex topics.
 You can find the videos by searching on YouTube for the following playlists:

-•	Dynamics 365 for Operations: Quick Video Guides – Development - This playlist contains 3 videos.
+•	Dynamics 365 for Operations: Quick Video Guides – Development

-•	Dynamics 365 for Operations: Quick Video Guides – Lifecycle Services - This playlist contains 11 videos.
+•	Dynamics 365 for Operations: Quick Video Guides – Lifecycle Services